Suhas-Shende/PythonMaterial/sqlinterviewquestions/Readme.md

     Use OUTER JOINs when you need a **complete picture**, including data that doesn’t match between tables.

-10. ### What are operators,share its type and example
+10. ### What are operators, share its type and example
     ### ✅ SQL Operators

     SQL operators are used to perform operations on data, often in `SELECT`, `WHERE`, or `CASE` clauses.